Location of your business

 Unless you’re a home-based on online business, you’ll need to lease (or buy) a property.

-Locating a business at home is a popular option – there are currently more than 60,000 South Australian businesses operating from home.
+There are currently more than 60,000 South Australian businesses operating from home.

 If you’re planning to run a home-based business, make sure you understand the different considerations, risks and government requirements that apply to you.

 Your local council may have restrictions or zoning controls imposed on home-based business.
 Check with them for anything that may affect you.

 You may be able to claim tax deductions for a portion of your rates, energy costs and building insurance.
 Speak with your accountant or tax agent to find out more.

 Entering into a commercial tenancy agreement or lease is a legally binding contract that will affect the value of your business.
 When you sign a lease, you commit to paying rent and outgoings and fulfilling all other obligations in the lease for the term specified, such as repairs to the premises.
 Knowing what to look for in a lease is vital and you should seek legal advice before committing yourself.

 The Retail and Commercial Leases Act 1995 specifies obligations for leases over business premises at which goods or services are sold or provided to the public where the rent is below $400,000 a year.
 The Act covers:

 - ensuring that the premises are structurally suitable for the intended business purpose